mdgspace/codephile-backend/README.md

 ## CI

 When a pull request is submitted, continuous integration jobs are run automatically to ensure the code builds and is relatively well-written.
 The jobs are run on circleci.
-At present, the tests, build, test and linters are run on CI.
+At present, the build, tests and linters are run on CI.

 We use [golang-ci](https://github.com/golangci/golangci-lint) lint for linting jobs.
 Download and run the linter locally before submitting a PR.